TECT beneficiaries support the community once again

 The Acorn Foundation would like to say a huge thank you to the TECT beneficiaries who generously donated their December rebate to the community via the Acorn Foundation.
 More than $11,700 was donated to the Acorn Vital Impact Fund, which supports organisations working in the areas of greatest need in the region.

-In 2020, the Vital Impact Fund supported the following groups:
+In 2021, the Acorn Vital Impact Fund supported the following local organisations:

 - Dress for Success – whose mission is to empower women to achieve economic independence by providing a network of support, professional attire and the development tools to help women thrive in work and in life.

 - Katikati Community Centre – a not for profit organisation offering information, services and support to meet the needs of the Katikati community in the areas of health, education and well-being.

 - NZ Council of Victim Support – provides a free, nationwide support service for people affected by crime, trauma, and suicide in New Zealand.

 - Tauranga Budget Advisory Services – offers free advice and help with budgeting skills to individuals and families across the Tauranga region, educating and empowering them in better money management.

 - Takitimu House – provides homeless men in the Bay of Plenty transitional accommodation and access to services designed to break the cycle of homelessness and offer hope of a better future.